Here's how to become an Arizona Wildcat.

-To join the remarkable students of the Arizona Honors College, indicate your interest while filling out the general admission application to the university.
-You will then be able to complete a separate honors application by logging into your Future Wildcat account.
-Learn more about the honors application process.
+To join the remarkable students of the W.A.
+Franke Honors College, indicate your interest while filling out the general admission application to the university.
+You will then be able to complete a separate Franke Honors application by logging into your Future Wildcat account.
+Learn more about the Franke Honors application process.

 On your application, you will be asked to self-report your grades.
 This means you should enter your courses and grades exactly as they appear on your high school transcripts, including any in-progress senior year coursework.
 Remember earlier when we said it’s helpful to have a copy of your high school transcripts?
 This is where they’ll come in handy.